AlisonSalerno/mushroom-classification-project/README.md

-# Identifying wild mushrooms: what to eat, what to avoid?
+# Identifying wild mushrooms: what to forage, what to avoid?

 Through classification modeling, this project aims to classify mushrooms as edible or poisonous.

 In recent years, the popularity of mushrooms as a superfood and the understanding of their vast health benefits has surged.
-What was typically seen as just a traditional food, mushrooms are now being widely consumed for their healing and health abilities.
-With more and more people interested, people are more likely to be seeking mushrooms in the wild and I wanted to understand if edible/poisonous mushrooms could be easily indentified and what that looks like.
+What used to be typically seen as just a traditional food, mushrooms are now being widely consumed and acknowledged for their healing and health abilities.
+With more and more people interested, foraging for mushrooms in the wild is likely to increase and I wanted to understand if edible/poisonous mushrooms could be easily indentified and what that looks like.

 The raw dataset utilized in this project was sourced from the UCI Machine Learning Repository.
 The dataset includes characteristics on 8,124 mushroom samples from 23 species of gilled mushrooms.